Share a File

-Drop a file up to 2 GB.
-We hand you a link.
-Anyone with the link can download.
-Files self-destruct after 48 hours — that is non-negotiable, this is not a hosting service.
+Drop a file up to 2 GB and get a public download link.
+No signup, no watermark, no install.
+Anyone with the link can download; files self-destruct after 48 hours — that part is non-negotiable, this is not a hosting service.

 • No signup